-BioCat, the National Graduate School in Biocatalysis, provides expertise and tools for research and education within the field of biocatalysis in Norway, aimed primarily at PhD students.
+BioCat Norway, the National Graduate School, provides expertise and tools for research and education for Norway-based PhDs and Postdocs working in biocatalysis, protein science, and similar fields.
 The BioCat program is funded by The Norwegian Research Council from 2016 to 2024.

 What we do